intxcc/OwnTrack/README.md

 ### What platforms are supported by OwnTrack?
 Currently OwnTrack supports only __Android 4.1 or above__ (API 16). _Windows Phone and iOS are not supported_.
 This is due to the fact, that they don't really allow the user to control the OS, like custom roms without gApps do.
 Therefore a privacy application for these platforms would be rather useless.

+## Usage

+### What you need to use OwnTrack
+- A smartphone with Android 4.1 or above
+- A web server with the ability to:
+	- Execute PHP scripts
+	- Manage MySQL databases
+	- Handle HTTPS requests (Self signed certificates may be allowed trough app settings)
+	- (Optional) Execute python scripts

 ## HowTo - Install the client
 Installing the all (client) is very easy.
 You have to options, you become a beta tester and receive all updates automatically.
 If you don't want or can use the Play Store, you can also look into the releases tab here on GitHub or look into the folder /master/apks/ for the newest build.
 Or - of course - you can just compile the app yourself.
+Remember to allow the installation of third-party apps if you don't install OwnTrack through the Play Store.

 ### Good news!
 From now on anyone can become an open beta tester and help speeding up development and fix issues
 OwnTrack has just arrived open beta stage.
 Want to help some developer and get free ice cream?
 I would have choosen that as well.
 Sadly I don't have ice cream, but you could still help fix some bugs if you become a beta tester and be one of the first ones to download OwnTrack from the official Google Play Store.
 Thank you!